One of the biggest myths when it comes to student loans is whether you can consolidate your Federal and private student loans.

 If you want to combine your private student loans together into one payment, you have to refinance your student loans.
 The process is very similar to Federal loan consolidation, but it is done through a bank rather than the Department of Education.

 Second, you may be able to get a lower interest rate, which will save you money over the life of the loan.
-Many borrowers, when they start college, don’t have great credit, simply because they haven’t built it up enough yet.
-However, after graduation, many borrowers have much better credit histories, which could qualify you for a lower interest rate on your loan.
+Many borrowers don’t have great credit when they start college, simply because they haven’t built it up yet.
+However, students tend to have much better credit histories after graduation.
+This could help qualify you for a lower interest rate on your loan.

-If you want to combine your Federal and private student loans together, you have to do it through a private lender.
+If you want to consolidate your Federal and private student loans, you have to do it through a private lender.
 The Federal Direct Consolidation Loan program does not consolidate private loans into Federal loans.
-However, several banks and services do allow you to combine your private and Federal loans into one payment.
+However, several banks and services do allow you to combine your Federal and private loans into one payment.

-Depending on your post-graduation experience, it may make a lot more sense to combine your loans together.
-One situation that is very common is the graduate who has Federal student loans but is just on the standard repayment plan.
+Depending on your post-graduation experience, it may make a lot more sense to combine your loans.
+A common scenario is a graduate who has Federal student loans but is just on the standard repayment plan.
 If your Federal loans are at 6.8%, and you aren’t taking advantage of any of the special repayment plans, you may benefit by consolidating to a private student loan with a lower interest rate.

 For example, a $20,000 Federal student loan at 6.8% will cost a borrower $27,619 to repay – $7,619 in interest.
 By contrast, if that student refinanced into a private student loan, they could significantly lower their interest rate and monthly payments.
 That would also reduce the total repayment over the lifetime of the loan – saving the borrower thousands in interest over the same 10 years.

-The key here is to look at your own repayment situation and see if a lower interest rate is worthwhile.
+The key here is to look at your own repayment terms and see if a lower interest rate is worthwhile.

-When It Makes Sense To Keep Your Loans Separate
+When It Makes Sense to Keep Your Student Loans Separate

 On the other hand, if you are taking advantage of benefits of your Federal student loan, such as income-based repayment plans or forgiveness plans, you should not consolidate your Federal student loans into your private student loans.
 Your Federal benefits will disappear if you do this, and you’ll end up owing the full balance of your loan over time.

-Going back to our original situation, you could still combine your private student loans by refinancing, and you could consolidate your Federal student loans through the Direct Consolidation program.
+Going back to our original situation, you could still refinance your private student loans and consolidate your Federal student loans through the Direct Consolidation program.
 That way, you could take advantage of the lower rates potentially offered through a private student loan refinance, while still maintaining your benefits on your Federal student loans.

 Simple tips to remember:

-- If you take advantage of Federal benefits (such as income-based repayment or student loan forgiveness): Don’t consolidate your Federal loans into private student loans
+- Don’t consolidate your Federal loans into private student loans if you take advantage of Federal benefits (such as income-based repayment or student loan forgiveness)

-- If you have a standard repayment on your Federal loans and want to save money and have a single payment: Consider consolidating all your Federal and private student loans into one single private loan
+- Consider consolidating all your education loans into one single private loan if you have a standard repayment on your Federal loans and want to save money and have a single payment.